bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/bigint.md

     bigN * -1n
     // ↪ -18014398509481984n

-The `/` operator also works as expected with whole numbers — but operations with a fractional result will be truncated when used with a BigInt value — they won't return any fractional digits.
+The `/` operator also works as expected with whole numbers — but operations with a fractional result will be truncated when used with a BigInt value — they won’t return any fractional digits.

     const expected = 4n / 2n
     // ↪ 2n